ClaudiaMorales/Getting-and-Cleaning-Data-Project/README.md

 - Merge data, subjects, and labels to single data set
 - Write data set to file

-#### Dataset called TidyData: average of measurement for activity and subject
+#### Dataset called TidyData:

+- Average of measurement for activity and subject
 - For each activity in a subject, get the full list of measurements
 - Calculate the mean of each of these activities
 - Place the means in subsequent columns of the subject/activity row